 Harnessing technology for clinical change

-Ensuring the Midland region derives maximum value from its information and communications technology (ICT) investments helps ensure secure, reliable services that enable business change and deliver on regional outcomes.
+Ensuring the Te Manawa Taki (Midland) region derives maximum value from its information and communications technology (ICT) investments helps ensure secure, reliable services that enable business change and deliver on regional outcomes.

 Two teams have been established to enable the delivery and ongoing management of Midland regional ICT services: